BCerki/welbi-exercise/challenges/public/Brief documentation.md

    - Note any trade-offs or assumptions you made

 If I was submitting this work as a PR, I'd clean up my commit history with a rebase.
-However, since this is an exercise, I thought you might want to see my process (however messy).
+However, since this is an exercise, I thought it might be useful to preserve my process (however messy).

 I had trouble with many of the configuration and setup steps, so that took up a lot of time I'd set aside for the challenge.
 If I'd had more time, I would have liked to:
+- figure out optimistic updates for the event list.
+A single user registers/cancels from the detail page, so the time they return to the list page, the update will have gone through, but optimism might be relevant when considering multiple users.
+I made an attempt (commented out) but ran out of time.
 - handle concurrent updates on the server
-- use the status from `eventParticipant` rather than hardcoding on the frontend (I took a crack at it in bdd7ab16a8e367959d3f8e1917ce7d7f596079db but stopped to better respect the timebox)
+- use the status from `eventParticipant` rather than hardcoding on the frontend (I took a crack at it in bdd7ab16a8e367959d3f8e1917ce7d7f596079db but stopped to focus on other requirements)
 - reduce the duplication across the register/cancel functionality
 - run accessibility checks
 - write tests